runzhe-yang/runzhe-yang.github.io/_pages/moreaboutme.md

 Personal Interests
 ===

 **I am a cinephile**, enjoying watching a variety of films.
 When I’m not immersed in mathematics, I spend the majority of my free time watching movies.
 My all-time favorite director is *Karwei Wong*, who first inspired my love for movies.
+I also have great admiration for the works of *Stanley Kubrick*, who was an absolute genius.
 In fact, I have a dream to be a director.
 You can see my Douban [here](https://movie.douban.com/people/210616758/).

 The following are my TOP 15: